Get the Recipe

 Thankfully, toum is pretty easy to make and stays fresh in the fridge for a month, so there’s no reason not to always have a surplus.
 Ever since realizing this, I’ve been able to focus on more important things during dinner—like constructing the perfect bite of shish tawook, charred onion, and pickles on my fork.

-This gutsy spread is a staple of Lebanese cuisine and more than just another condiment.
-It’s great for stirring into soups and pasta, marinating chicken, and tossing with roasted vegetables; it adds an energetic punch of garlic to anything without the hassle of daily peeling and mincing.
+This gutsy spread is a staple of Lebanese cuisine, and more than just another condiment.
+It’s great for stirring into soups and pasta, marinating chicken, and tossing with roasted vegetables; it adds an energetic punch of garlic to anything, without requiring the hassle of daily peeling and mincing.
 It’s also a pungent vegan alternative to mayo, and serves to perk up any sandwich.
-Toum has become a staple in my fridge and, since it requires only four ingredients and a food processor to make, there’s nothing stopping you from also living beyond the limits of a few two-ounce containers.
+Toum has become a staple in my fridge, and, since it requires only four ingredients and a food processor to make, there’s nothing stopping you from also living beyond the limits of a few two-ounce containers.

-I process the cloves in a food processor with kosher salt for some added friction.
-Initially, the chopped garlic will want to spray along the sides of the bowl, so you have to frequently stop to scrape down the sides, pulsing until the garlic is completely pureed.
+I process the cloves in a food processor, along with kosher salt for some added friction.
+Initially, the chopped garlic will want to spray along the sides of the bowl, so you have to frequently stop to scrape down the sides, pulsing until the garlic is completely puréed.
 The garlic needs to be fully broken down in order for the proteins and stabilizers to be released from within its cell walls.

-Sometimes, even after delicately drizzling in oil and patiently making a garlic paste, this fussy sauce will still break, perhaps because the food processor overheated the toum or the garlic was old and dry.
-Don’t worry, you can harness the emulsifying powers of an egg white to bring it back together.
-Although this isn’t a traditional toum, it will still be delicious and creamy.
-Just combine one egg white along with a one-quarter cup of the broken emulsion and process until fluffy before slowing pouring in the rest.
+Sometimes, even after you've delicately drizzled in oil and patiently made your garlic paste, this fussy sauce will still break—perhaps because the food processor overheated the toum, or the garlic was old and dry.
+Don’t worry: You can harness the emulsifying powers of an egg white to bring it back together.
+Just combine one egg white with a quarter cup of the broken emulsion, and process until fluffy before slowly pouring in the rest.
+Although this won't be a traditional toum, it will still be delicious and creamy.